hopdrive/hasura-event-detector/example-plugins/observability/model/DATA_MODEL.md

 # Observability System Data Model

-This document explains the data model, table relationships, and transaction flow for the Hasura Event Detector observability system.
+This document explains the data model, table relationships, and transaction flow for the Event Detector observability system.

 ## Table of Contents
 - [Overview](#overview)